creative team & production crew

-CAROLINE SELF (Director) is directing The Miracle Worker at Ivy Green for the first time this season, but Ivy Green is a second home to her.
-She has appeared as a Blind Child (1985), Helen Keller (1987-89), Annie Sullivan (2001-04), and Kate Keller (2018- 19).
-Caroline also directed The Miracle Worker at Harvard-Radcliffe College, the alma mater she shares with Helen Keller, and fight directed the play at both the Long Beach Playhouse and the Sierra Madre Playhouse in California.
+CAROLINE SELF (Director) made her directorial debut at Ivy Green last season, but The Miracle Worker at Ivy Green has been an important part of her life since childhood She has appeared as a Blind Child (1985), Helen Keller (1987-89), Annie Sullivan (2001-04), and Kate Keller (2018- 19).
+Caroline also directed The Miracle Worker at Harvard-Radcliffe College, the alma mater she shares with Helen Keller, and she fight directed the play at both the Long Beach Playhouse and the Sierra Madre Playhouse in California.
 Caroline is a television producer and editor.
-Her executive producer credits include: The Real Housewives of New Jersey, Blood Sweat & Heels, and Manzo’d with Children.
-Other credits include: Project Runway, Big Brother, Hell’s Kitchen, and Returning the Favor.
-Currently, Caroline runs content development for Haymaker East, the production company behind Southern Charm.
+Her executive producer credits include: “The Real Housewives of New Jersey”, “Blood Sweat & Heels”, and “Manzo’d with Children”.
+Other credits include: “Project Runway”, “Big Brother”, and “Hell’s Kitchen”.
 She is a member of the Writers Guild of America, Producers Guild of America, and the Academy of Television Arts & Sciences.

 ANDREW MAPLES (Technical Director) graduated from UNA in 1992 with a degree in Theatre.
 He has been involved in Theatre since his first show in 1986.
 He has worked in every level of theatre and in every possible role.
 He is excited to be part of the 59th Annual production of The Miracle Worker at Ivy Green.